Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Introduction

-In this context we replace the hypothesis that $\mu_n$ tends to $\infty$ in Conjecture \ref{BerryConj} by the hypothesis that the sequence $(M_n)$ BS-converges toward $X$.
+In this context we replace the hypothesis that $\alpha_n$ tends to $\infty$ in Conjecture \ref{BerryConj} with the hypothesis that the sequence $(M_n)$ BS-converges toward $X$.
 In other words, for every positive real number $R$, if $n$ is large enough, the pointed covering map $(X , x_0 ) \to (M_n , p)$ associated to a random choice of point $p \in M_n$ (and frame in $(X,x_0)$) almost surely maps the $R$-ball $B_X (x_0 , R)$ isometrically onto $B_{M_n} (p,R)$.
 We shall also always assume that the sequence $(M_n)$ is {\it uniformly discrete}, i.e. that there exists a uniform (in $n$) lower bound on the injectivity radius of $M_n$.

 The assumption that $M$ is negatively curved in Conjecture \ref{BerryConj} insures that the geodesic flow is chaotic.
 In our context we replace this hypothesis by the existence of a uniform spectral gap on the first positive eigenvalue $\lambda_1 (M_n )$.
-In other words, we assume that $(M_n)$ forms an expander family.
+In this case we say that $(M_n)$ forms an \emph{expander family}.

 Let us now fix an element $\lambda_0$ in the spectrum of the Laplace operator on $L^2 (X)$.
 In general $\lambda_0$ is not an eigenvalue of the Laplace operator on $L^2 (\Gamma_n \backslash X)$.
-However the following Weyl law type result holds (see the corollary of Theorem \ref{t:shrinking window}):\footnote{Beware that in Theorem \ref{t:shrinking window} the normalization for eigenvalues is a bit different.} \begin{prop} Suppose that $(M_n )$ BS-converges toward $X$.
+However the following Weyl law type result holds (see Lemma \ref{L:deltan}): \begin{prop} Suppose that $(M_n )$ BS-converges toward $X$.
 Then there exists a sequence of positive numbers $\delta_n$ that tends to $0$ as $n$ tends to infinity such that